-So, as we near to the end of January how are you doing with staying on track with your goals?
+So, as we near the end of January how are you doing with staying on track with your goals?

 Is the motivation wearing thin a bit?
 The joints starting to stiffen up again?